Safe Return Plan

 C. Handwashing and respiratory etiquette

 Frequent hand-washing will be permitted and encouraged at the staff’s discretion.
-Hand-sanitizing stations will be available in all the teaching spaces and at the entrances of the school to be used in addition to or in replacement of hand-washing.
-If students change desks during the day, they will wipe their desk with sanitizing wipes which are available in all teaching areas.
+Hand-sanitizing stations are available in several locations in the school and their number may be increased to all the teaching spaces of the school to be used in addition to or in replacement of hand-washing.
+If students change desks during the day, wipes may be made available in all teaching spaces so that students can sanitize their desks.
+Desks are sanitized every night by the cleaning crew.

-Students will be instructed not to share supplies, food, or any other items during the school day.
+Students may be instructed not to share supplies, food, or any other items during the school day.

 D. Cleaning and maintaining healthy facilities, including improving ventilation